For all media enquiries relating to Alzheimers NZ please contact us: thumbnail image

 Positive images

-A “cure” for dementia
+A ‘cure’ for dementia mate wareware

 Where to go for help

-Interviewing someone with dementia
+Interviewing someone with dementia mate wareware

-• Interviewing someone with dementia may require patience, and in some instances it may be best to include their support person/family/whanāu.
+• Interviewing someone with dementia mate wareware may require patience, and in some instances it may be best to include their support person/whānau, and/or someone from the Alzheimers NZ team.

-• It is common to receive short, concise responses rather than drawn out explanations from people with dementia
+• It is common to receive short, concise responses rather than drawn out explanations from people with dementia mate wareware.

-• It is useful to run over the information provided with the person’s support person/family/whanāu after the interview, or provide a draft of your article for fact checking if possible.
+• Check with the person’s support person/whānau after the interview, or provide a draft of your article for fact checking if possible.